 Do you remember a time someone truly listened to you?

-Ten years later I established the NAVARAC FILM SCHOLARSHIP and donated $20,000 for students to use to finish their projects.
-I was awarded tge Distinguished Alumni Award for my generosity.
+Ten years later I established the NAVARAC FILM SCHOLARSHIP and donated $20,000 for students to use to finish their multimedia projects.
+I was awarded the Distinguished Alumni Award for my generosity.
+NAVARAC is the word CARAVAN spelled backwards.
+It is also the name (NAVARAC) of my first production company.
+Our first commercial project was to introduce the world to the Dodge Caravan.
+Sorry about that.

-Sure, so let’s go deeper into your values and how you think.
-Is the public version of you the real you?
+Do you think the public version of you is the real you?

-Before we go, we’d love to hear your thoughts on some longer-run, legacy type questions.
-What is the story you hope people tell about you when you’re gone?
+Before we go, what is the story you hope people talk about you when you’re gone?

 Dennis’s life was filled with accomplishments and imperfections.
 He often talked about his mistakes and missteps.
 He believed that to live was to make mistakes and to be conscious of one’s regrets was proof of having truly seen life, not just pass through it.
 Dennis pursued wisdom through experience.
 He leaves us with one last memory, “I have lived the life I wanted to live and I have no misgivings of the choices I made”.
 When asked to name something that has had the greatest impact on his life, without hesitation, Dennis answered, “the rear- view mirror.”